kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 Also, Addy Osmani wrote <a href="https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4">a pretty definitive article on JS performance</a>...give it a read as well.
 It discusses webpack and code-splitting stuff, along with other things like performance budgets, critical paths and testing/auditing tools.
 <h2>Other performance stuff</h2>
 Images are usually blamed for causing the most performance issues and Luecke mentions them in his article.
-But Osmani effectively argues that JS may be the bigger performance headache because images only need to download while JS files have to download, then parse and execute code.
+But Osmani effectively argues that JS may be the bigger performance headache because images only have to download while JS files have to download, then parse and execute code.

 Whatever your opinion here, optimize your images as well as your JavaScript.
 This means doing things like:
 * using Photoshop  "export/Save for Web" on your images.